Naimish240/PixBuddy/README.md

 **Features**:

 1. Easily view all images in a folder directly in the browser.
+2. Quickly add notes to the images in-browser.

 *Coming Soon*:
-- Quickly add notes to the images in-browser.

 - Identify duplicates in a folder using ImageHash.
 - Quick edits on images in-app.

+---

+Note:

+To work from a new folder, refresh the app from the "app" page.